-ANI is Automatic Number Identification and is terminology sometimes used when referring to the Caller ID.
-A caller's telephone number is automatically captured by an ANI service, even if the CLI/Caller ID is withheld, and is used for billing purposes rather than presentation.
+ANI is Automatic Number Identification and is terminology sometimes used when referring to the CLI.
+A caller's telephone number is automatically captured by an ANI service, even if the CLI is withheld, and is used for billing purposes rather than presentation.

-When using the Vonage Voice API, Programmable SIP, or SIP trunking, you will need to purchase a virtual number from Vonage and use this as your CLI/Caller ID.
+When using the Vonage Voice API, Programmable SIP, or SIP trunking, you will need to purchase a virtual number from Vonage and use this as your CLI.
 Certain country-specific restrictions do not allow some CLIs, and it is recommended to check for a country-specific article first.

-CLI for in-country originating calls is regularly tested and is confirmed to be supported for all of our virtual numbers.
-You can find information on specific countries' numbers' support for international CLI in the Voice Numbers Features Overview.
-CLI will be usually be supported for inbound calls if the originating or caller's carrier presents the CLI transparently to our network.
-If the originating carrier hides the CLI or does not support it, it will not be received.
+CLI for in-country inbound calls from the PSTN is regularly tested and is confirmed to be supported for all of our virtual numbers.
+You can find information on specific countries' numbers support for international CLI in the Voice Numbers Features Overview.
+CLI will be usually be supported for inbound calls if the originating or caller's operator presents the CLI transparently to our network.
+If the originating operator hides the CLI or does not support it, it will not be received.